thymeleaf/thymeleaf-docs/docs/tutorials/3.0/usingthymeleaf.md

 ### Server root relative URLs

 An additional syntax can be used to create server-root-relative (instead of context-root-relative) URLs in order to link to different contexts in the same server.
 These URLs will be specified like `@{~/path/to/something}`

 4.5 Fragments
 -------------

 Fragment expressions are an easy way to represent fragments of markup and move them around templates.
-This allows us to replicate them, pass them to other templates as arguments, etc.
+This allows us to replicate them, pass them to other templates as arguments, and so on.

 The most common use is for fragment insertion using `th:insert` or `th:replace` (more on these in a later section):

 ```html
 <div th:insert="~{commons :: main}">...</div>